 Open educational resources (OER) are materials that are in the public domain or released under an open license that permits free use.

-One of the primary goals of the Open Learning Project is to create open educational resources that focus on a different theme each academic year.
+A primary goal of the Open Learning Project is to create a collection open educational resources focused on different themes and topics.
 Resources can include events, learning modules, activities, lesson plans and more.

-To learn more or participate in this project, contact Professor Dusty Goltz (email@example.com) or Associate Professor Maria De Moya (firstname.lastname@example.org).
+To learn more or participate in an OPL project, contact Professor Dusty Goltz (email@example.com) or Associate Professor Maria De Moya (firstname.lastname@example.org).